 Executive Director Leah Hébert Welles knows the organization’s past plays a large role in its future.
 “Our leadership has always been LGBT and our Board and staff have always included members of the community,” Hébert Welles says.
 “Over one-third of our clients are affected by HIV, and we will continue to honor our commitment to the HIV/AIDS community as our legacy.”

 After 20 years of serving individuals living with HIV/AIDS, Open Arms expanded its client base and now serves meals to Minnesotans with cancer, MS, ALS and other life-threatening illnesses, along with their caregivers and children.
-In 2020, the organization expects to prepare and deliver nearly 700,000 meals, free of charge.
+In 2020, the organization expects to prepare and deliver more than 600,000 meals, free of charge.

 The mission is incredibly heartwarming, and it’s what drew me to the nonprofit as an employee.
 In April, I left a career as a television producer to help Open Arms expand its outreach.